Are there any prerequisites for the program?

-No. We are looking for the 50 best applicants.
-Residency status doesn’t affect our decision.
-Historically, 20-25% of our students are non-residents.
+No. We are looking for the top 24 applicants.
+Residency status does not affect our decision.

 How many people do you accept in your program?

-I won't graduate with my bachelor’s degree until the summer.
-Can I still apply to your program?
+I won’t graduate with my Bachelor’s Degree until the summer.
+Can I still apply?

 Yes.
 As long as your bachelor’s degree will be officially conferred before the start of our fall semester, you are welcome to apply.

 No. We review all applications after the April 1 deadline.
 You will be notified with a decision from the ART Graduate Committee by the end of April or beginning of May.

 How can I make myself a better applicant?

 One of the simplest things you can do is submit your application materials before the deadline.
 You do not want to be memorable to us because we have to hound you for your application materials.
 The big secret is that there is no ideal candidate – there are lots of ways to be a great graduate student.
 Tell us what makes you unique.
 Why would you be a great addition to our program?
 Experience has taught us that sometimes applicants who look great on paper don’t end up being great graduate students and vice versa.
 The burden of proof is on you to convince us why you are a good candidate even if you have a less than stellar academic record.